the Creative Commons Attribution 4.0 License.

 2.1 Input parameters

 In this study we only use the meteorological input variables precipitation (P), temperature (T), and relative humidity (rH), which in general are widely available and easy to measure.
 In principle, this makes this approach easily transferable and thus applicable almost everywhere.
 Precipitation may serve as a surrogate for groundwater recharge; temperature and relative humidity include the relationship with evapotranspiration and at the same time provide the network with information on seasonality due to the usually distinct annual cycle.
-As an additional synthetic input parameter, a sinusoidal signal fitted to the temperature curve (Tsin) can provide the model with noise-free information on seasonality, which often allows for significantly improved predictions to be made (Kong-A-Siou et al.2014).
+As an additional synthetic input parameter, a sinusoidal signal fitted to the temperature curve (Tsin) can provide the model with noise-free information on seasonality, which often allows for significantly improved predictions to be made (Kong-A-Siou et al., 2014).
 Without doubt, the most important input parameter out of these is P, since groundwater recharge usually has the greatest influence on groundwater dynamics.
 Therefore, P is used always as input parameter; the suitability of the remaining parameters is checked and optimized for each time series and each model individually.
 The fundamental idea is that for wells with primarily natural groundwater dynamics, the relationship between groundwater levels and the important processes of groundwater recharge and evapotranspiration should be mapped via the meteorological parameters P, T, and rH.
 However, especially for wells with a dynamic influenced by other factors, this is usually only valid to a limited extent, since groundwater dynamics can depend on various additional factors such as groundwater extractions or surface water interactions.
 Due to a typically strong autocorrelation of groundwater level time series, a powerful predictor for the future groundwater level is the groundwater level in the past.
 Depending on the purpose and methodological setup, it does not always make sense to include this parameter; however, where meaningful we explored also past GWL as inputs.

 2.2 Nonlinear autoregressive exogenous model (NARX)

 Non-linear autoregressive models with exogenous input relate the current value of a time series to past values of the same time series, as well as to current and past values of additional exogenous time series.
 We implement this type of model as a recurrent neural network (RNN), which extends the well-known feed-forward multilayer perceptron structure (MLP) by a global feedback connection between output and input layers.
 One can therefore also refer to it as recurrent MLP.
-NARX are frequently applied for non-linear time series prediction and non-linear filtering tasks (Beale et al.2016).
-Similar to other types of RNNs, NARX have also difficulties in capturing long-term dependencies due to the problem of vanishing and exploding gradients (Bengio et al.1994), yet they can keep information up to 3 times longer than simple RNNs (Lin et al.1996a, b), so they can converge more quickly and generalize better in comparison (Lin et al.1998).
+NARX are frequently applied for non-linear time series prediction and non-linear filtering tasks (Beale et al., 2016).
+Similar to other types of RNNs, NARX have also difficulties in capturing long-term dependencies due to the problem of vanishing and exploding gradients (Bengio et al., 1994), yet they can keep information up to 3 times longer than simple RNNs (Lin et al., 1996a, b), so they can converge more quickly and generalize better in comparison (Lin et al., 1998).
 Using the recurrent connection, future outputs are both regressed on independent inputs and on previous outputs (groundwater levels in our case), which is the standard configuration for multi-step prediction and also known as closed-loop configuration.
 However, NARX can also be trained by using the open-loop configuration, where the observed target is presented as an input instead of feeding back the estimated output.
-This configuration can make training more accurate and efficient, as well as computationally less expensive, because learning algorithms do not have to handle recurrent connections (Moghaddamnia et al.2009).
+This configuration can make training more accurate and efficient, as well as computationally less expensive, because learning algorithms do not have to handle recurrent connections (Moghaddamnia et al., 2009).
 However, experience shows that both configurations can be adequate for training a NARX model, since open-loop training often results in more accurate performance in terms of mean errors, whereas closed-loop trained models often are better in capturing the general dynamics of a time series.
 NARX also contain a short-term memory, i.e. delay vectors for each input (and feedback), which allow for the availability of several input time steps simultaneously, depending on the length of the vector.
 Usually, delays are crucial for the performance of NARX models.
 Please note that some of our experiments include past GWLs for training (compare Sect.
 2.1), which is also performed in closed-loop setup and thus uses both multiple observed past GWLs (according to the size of the input delay) as an input, as well as multiple simulated GWLs (according to the size of the feedback delay) via the feedback connection.
 In a way this mimics the open-loop setup; however, we still use the feedback connection and simply treat the past observed GWL as an additional input.

 The given configuration describes sequence-to-value forecasting.
 To perform sequence-to-sequence forecasts, some modifications are necessary.
 As other ANNs, NARX are capable of performing forecasts of a complete sequence at once; i.e. one output neuron predicts a vector with multiple values.
 Technically it is necessary to use the same length for input and output sequences.
-To build and apply NARX models, we use MATLAB 2020a (Mathworks Inc.2020) and its Deep Learning Toolbox.
+To build and apply NARX models, we use MATLAB 2020a (Mathworks Inc., 2020) and its Deep Learning Toolbox.

 2.3 Long short-term memory (LSTM)

 Long short-term memory networks are recurrent neural networks which are widely applied to model sequential data like time series or natural language.
-As stated, RNNs suffer from the vanishing gradient problem during backpropagation, and in the case of simple RNNs, their memory barely includes the previous 10 time steps (Bengio et al.1994).
-LSTMs, however, can remember long-term dependencies because they have been explicitly designed to overcome this problem (Hochreiter and Schmidhuber1997).
-Besides the hidden state of RNNs, LSTMs have a cell memory (or cell state) to store information and three gates to control the information flow (Hochreiter and Schmidhuber1997).
-The forget gate (Gers et al.2000) controls which and how much information of the cell memory is forgotten, the input gate controls which inputs are used to update the cell memory, and the output gate controls which elements of the cell memory are used to update the hidden state of the LSTM cell.
-The cell memory enables the LSTM to handle long-term dependencies, because information can remain in the memory for many steps (Hochreiter and Schmidhuber1997).
+As stated, RNNs suffer from the vanishing gradient problem during backpropagation, and in the case of simple RNNs, their memory barely includes the previous 10 time steps (Bengio et al., 1994).
+LSTMs, however, can remember long-term dependencies because they have been explicitly designed to overcome this problem (Hochreiter and Schmidhuber, 1997).
+Besides the hidden state of RNNs, LSTMs have a cell memory (or cell state) to store information and three gates to control the information flow (Hochreiter and Schmidhuber, 1997).
+The forget gate (Gers et al., 2000) controls which and how much information of the cell memory is forgotten, the input gate controls which inputs are used to update the cell memory, and the output gate controls which elements of the cell memory are used to update the hidden state of the LSTM cell.
+The cell memory enables the LSTM to handle long-term dependencies, because information can remain in the memory for many steps (Hochreiter and Schmidhuber, 1997).
 Several LSTM layers can be stacked on top of each other in a model; however, the last LSTM layer is followed by a traditional fully connected dense layer, which in our case is a single output neuron that outputs the groundwater level.
 To realize sequence forecasting, as many output neurons in the last dense layer as steps in the sequence are needed.
-For LSTMs, we rely on Python 3.8 (van Rossum1995) in combination with the libraries Numpy (van der Walt et al.2011), Pandas (McKinney2010; Reback et al.2020), scikit-learn (Pedregosa et al.2011), and Matplotlib (Hunter2007).
-Further, we use the deep-learning frameworks TensorFlow (Abadi et al.2015) and Keras (Chollet2015).
+For LSTMs, we rely on Python 3.8 (van Rossum, 1995) in combination with the libraries Numpy (van der Walt et al., 2011), Pandas (McKinney, 2010; Reback et al., 2020), scikit-learn (Pedregosa et al., 2011), and Matplotlib (Hunter, 2007).
+Further, we use the deep-learning frameworks TensorFlow (Abadi et al., 2015) and Keras (Chollet, 2015).

 2.4 Convolutional neural networks (CNNs)

 CNNs are neural networks established by LeCun et al. (2015) and are predominantly used for image recognition and classification.
 However, they also work well on signal processing tasks and are used for natural language processing for example.
 CNNs usually comprise three different layers.
 Convolutional layers, the first type, consist of filters and feature maps.
 The input to a filter is called receptive field and has a fixed size.
 Each filter is dragged over the entire previous layer resulting in an output, which is collected in the feature map.
 Convolutional layers are often followed by pooling layers that perform downsampling of the previous layers feature map; thus, information is consolidated by moving a receptive field over the feature map.
 Such fields apply simple operations like averaging or maximum selection.
 Similar to LSTM models, multiple convolutional and pooling layers in varying order can be stacked on top of each other in deeper models.
 The last layer is followed by a fully connected dense layer with one or several output neurons.
 To realize sequence forecasting, as many output neurons in the last dense layer as steps in the sequence are needed.
-For CNNs, we equally use Python 3.8 (van Rossum1995) in combination with the above-mentioned libraries and frameworks.
+For CNNs, we equally use Python 3.8 (van Rossum, 1995) in combination with the above-mentioned libraries and frameworks.

 2.5 Model calibration and evaluation

-In this study we use NARX models with one hidden layer, and we train them in a closed loop using the Levenberg–Marquardt algorithm, which is a fast and reliable second-order local method (Adamowski and Chan2011).
+In this study we use NARX models with one hidden layer, and we train them in a closed loop using the Levenberg–Marquardt algorithm, which is a fast and reliable second-order local method (Adamowski and Chan, 2011).
 We choose closed-loop configuration for training, because other hyperparameters (HPs) are optimized using a Bayesian model (see below), which seems to work properly only in closed-loop configuration, probably due to the artificially pushed training performance in open-loop configuration.
-Optimized HPs are the inputs T, Tsin, and rH (1/0, i.e. yes/no); size of the input delays (ID P, ID T, ID Tsin, ID rH); size of the feedback delay vector (FD); and number of hidden neurons (hidden size).
+Optimized HPs are the inputs T, Tsin, and rH (, i.e. yes/no); size of the input delays (ID P, ID T, ID Tsin, ID rH); size of the feedback delay vector (FD); and number of hidden neurons (hidden size).
 Delays (ID and FD) can take values between 1 and 52 (which is 1 year of weekly data); the number of hidden neurons is optimized between 1 and 20.
 Strictly speaking, input selection is not a hyperparameter optimization problem; however, the algorithm can also be applied to select an appropriate set of inputs (Fig. 1).
 This assumption applies in our study also to LSTM and CNN models.

 We choose our LSTM models to consist of one LSTM layer, followed by a fully connected dense layer with a single output neuron in the case of sequence-to-value forecasting.
-We use the Adam optimizer with an initial learning rate of 1×10-3 and apply gradient clipping to prevent gradients from exploding.
+We use the Adam optimizer with an initial learning rate of and apply gradient clipping to prevent gradients from exploding.
 Hyperparameters being optimized by a Bayesian model are the number of units within the LSTM layer (hidden size, 1 to 256), the batch size (1 to 256), and the sequence length (1 to 52).
 The latter can be interpreted more or less as equivalent to the delay size of the NARX models and is often referred to as the number of inputs (Fig. 1).

 The CNN models we apply consist of one convolutional layer, a max-pooling layer, and two dense layers, where the second one consists only of one neuron in the case of sequence-to-value forecasting.
 The Adam optimizer is used with the same configuration as for the LSTM models.
 For all CNN models, we use a kernel size of 3 and optimize the batch size (1 to 256), sequence length (1 to 52), the number of filters (1 to 256) within the convolutional layer, and the number of neurons within the first dense layer (dense size, 1 to 256) according to a Bayesian optimization model (Fig. 1).